-Clean and relevant data can transform how marketing, procurement and finance manage marketing budgets, assess the value of expenditure and approach decision-making.
+Clean and relevant marketing procurement data can transform how marketing, procurement and finance manage marketing budgets, assess the value of expenditure and approach decision-making.

 Data has long been described as the black oil of a business, and with good reason.
 The constant flow of insight, information, behaviours, customer interactions, agency costs and so much more, can be used to thoroughly refine an organisation’s marketing strategy.
 Every touchpoint, from marketing budget through to procurement’s spend review, can be optimised, leading to improved results even with tighter budgets and measurable cost savings.

-With the right tools and methodologies in place, marketing teams can use data to assess how well campaigns have performed within specific markets and against clear metrics.
+With the right tools and methodologies in place, marketing teams can use marketing procurement data to assess how well their marketing spend has performed within specific markets and against clear metrics.
 According to Google research, marketers have already recognised that access to data delivers improved business performance and seven out of 10 use data to support decision-making across all levels.

 Data-driven leadership is, according to the Harvard Business Review, a priority for most organisations.
 The value it offers is proven.
 The challenge is not the technology, it’s the people.
 The Data and AI Leadership Executive Survey 2022 found that only 26.5% of companies have become truly data-driven with a mere 19.3% managing to establish a data culture.
 The latter is the single biggest obstacle to truly realising the potential of data – if people don’t understand the value of the data, the data can’t deliver its value.

-The Procurement Leaders CPO Compass report 2022, stated that 85% of respondents said they intend to expand the use of data to drive efficiency gains in 2023.
+The Procurement Leaders CPO Compass report 2022, stated that 85% of respondents said they intend to expand the use of marketing procurement data to drive efficiency gains in 2023.

-It’s clear the goal for right now is to ensure that marketing, procurement and finance understand how data can support them moving forward, and how important it is in turbulent financial times.
+It’s clear the goal for right now is to ensure that marketing, procurement and finance understand how marketing procurement data can support them moving forward, and how important it is in turbulent financial times.

-If everyone is on the same page, then data will shift from a complexity to a transformative value-add that allows for every team to collaborate on marketing spend and strategy.
+If everyone is on the same page, then marketing procurement data will shift from a complexity to a transformative value-add that allows for every team to collaborate on marketing spend and strategy.

 Marketing teams are under pressure.
 This isn’t news.
 They’ve always been under pressure to get the best results with the most bang for the proverbial buck, while constantly innovating and evolving to meet ever-changing consumer expectations and behaviours.
-Marketing needs data to keep up with the customer, to create personalised experiences, to demonstrate clear ROI, and importantly, to connect with the right agencies at the right price, for the right results.
+Marketing needs data to keep up with the customer, to create personalised experiences and marketing procurement data specifically to demonstrate clear ROI, and importantly, to connect with the right agencies at the right price, for the right results.

 Marketers need optimisation, accuracy, insights and ROI.